ejvaux/1_mes/README.md

 ## SDLC - Methodology

 ### Hyper Rapid Application Development (HRAD)
-Newly invented methodology to meet the client's ever changing request/requirements.
+Newly invented methodology by the developers to meet the client's ever changing request/requirements.
 ## Acknowledgments

 * Hat tip to anyone whose code was used